But what exactly will politicians and business leaders be doing during the conference - and which bits can the general public attend?

 Meanwhile, the world has been rocked by a series of extreme weather events this year, including: heatwaves and drought across North America, severe flash flooding in Germany and London as well as forest fires in Europe.

-World leaders, negotiators and their country’s other delegates face a gruelling two weeks of negotiations.
+Around 120 world leaders, their teams of negotiators and other delegates face a gruelling two weeks of negotiations.

 - Sunday 31 October: Opening of the negotiations